The Victor-Victrola Page

 If you own a Victor product, and would like to contribute to the master database, please click here to access the questionnaire.
 No names or addresses are necessary, only information relative to your phonograph's serial number, design features, etc. are requested.

 Note that the patent dates which appear on the metal dataplate, soundbox, or elsewhere on the phonograph are not indicative of the build date of a Victrola.
 These dates (often 1904, 1906 or similar) indicate the date that a particular design was originally patented, not when the machine was produced.
-The License Sticker date may not be accurate.
+The License Sticker date will also not reflect the accurate production date of your Victor or Victrola machine.